lcrocker/ojpoker/README.md

 schemas and generated code needed by more powerful serialization formats like ProtoBufs.

-IMPORTANT: Test code for all languages relies on the existence of these .msgpack files that are not checked into the repo, so those must be built before any tests will run.
+Test code for both languages relies on the existence of these .msgpack files that are not checked into the repo, so those must be built before all tests will run.
-Go to the `data` directory and run the `packall.ts` script to build these files before doing anything else.

 There are also some source code files built by scripts, but these are checked into the repo so you can build all the code without having to generate them.
-If you do install Deno to run the scripts, the script `clean_build_all.ts` at the root will remove all previously generated files and rebuild them.

 # Data representation